📝 Delivery & dark kitchen · ⏱️ 3 min read

 Action: Sushi promo to 1071, salad promo to 1091

-Collect your delivery data systematically
+Collect your delivery data like clockwork

 • Postcode per order - where the order was delivered